 The Berghoff brat: sausages of days gone by

-Anyone who knows a schnitzel about Chicago food is aware that The Berghoff, 17 W. Adams St., was until 2006 one of the busiest restaurants in the city due to its incredible menu, customer service, and bar.
-I dutifully qeued up at its famed carving station day after day, ordering delicious cod, turkey, corned beef, roast beef, meatloaf, and sauerbraten sandwiches.
+Anyone who knows a schnitzel about Chicago food is aware that The Berghoff, 17 W. Adams St., was until 2006 one of the busiest restaurants in the city due to its incredible menu, professional wait staff that used restaurant-specific currency, and an incredible bar that received the first post-prohibition liquor license in the city.
+Greasefreak dutifully qeued up to the bar's famed carving station day after day, ordering delicious cod, turkey, corned beef, roast beef, meatloaf, and sauerbraten sandwiches.
 My old standby, though, was the exquisite veal bratwurst, split lengthwise and served with sauerkraut on rye bread.
-I'd add a little Dusseldorf mustard, grab a Berghoff beer, and feast.
+I'd add a little Dusseldorf mustard, squeeze into a tight spot at the bar, and lunch elbow-to-elbow with other blissful diners.

 ![]() |